Concrete and Masonry Construction

 Safety and Health Programs

 Example safety and health programs are available for employers to download and adapt to their specific conditions.
-Safety and health programs relative to concrete and masonry construction include: hazard communication program; and respiratory protection program.
-In addition, the PPE hazard assessment is available and can be customized to fit workplace conditions.
+Safety and health programs relative to concrete and masonry construction include: hazard communication and respiratory protection .
+In addition, the PPE and hazard analysis is available and can be customized to fit workplace conditions.
 Employers are required to perform a workplace hazard analysis to determine what personal protective equipment is necessary to protect employees from continued exposure to identified hazards.
+Other example safety and health programs are available for employers to download and adapt to their specific conditions.

-More information related to concrete and masonry construction can be found on the A-Z topics pages for silica, fall protection, hazard communication, noise, personal protective equipment (PPE), and respiratory protection.
+More information related to concrete and masonry construction can be found on the safety and health topic pages for silica, fall protection, hazard communication, noise, personal protective equipment (PPE), heat stress, hierarchy of controls

 Consultation Resources